Stay on Burhou island outside the breeding season or puffin watch via our webcam.

 Seabird boat tour every Wednesday and Saturday at 2pm.

 12 passengers max, licensed to operate charters between the islands, France, the UK South Coast and Alderney.

 Around the island boat trip every Tuesday and Friday at 2.30pm.

 10 passengers max.

-Around the Island boat trips available on Friday, Saturday and Sunday (other days by arrangement).
+Around the Island boat trips available Wednesday to Sunday (other days by arrangement).

 The cottage on Burhou was built in the early 19th century as a shelter for fishermen and wrecked mariners.
 This cottage fell into decay but was repaired in 1900 by a French couple who attempted to farm on the island.
 Various people lived there until it was destroyed during the German occupation.

 After the war the States of Alderney acquired the island and a hut was erected in 1953 and then greatly improved in 1978 by local Alderney men, one of whom was Mr Midget Dupont who later became the States appointed warden of Burhou, a post he maintained until he passed away in September 2007.
 To book the hut on Burhou island, contact the Alderney Harbour Office +44 (0)1481 822620.